tshasan/CST438Project2Frontend/README.md

-# CST 438 Project 2 Frontend
+# CST 438 Project 2 Resources & Overview: Frontend WishList

 This project is built using **Next.js**, managed with **pnpm**, and containerized using **Docker**.